Chris-Delcuse/TI-Basic_OS-v3.10/CODE_OF_CONDUCT.md

-First of all, I would like to clarify that development is part of my skills, but I am not a professional developer.
+First, I would like to clarify that development is part of my skills, but I am not a professional developer.

 I mainly produce source contexts, at risk to appear diffuse for the beginners.